 Proceed as follows:

-Take note of the reading and remove the probe, turn off and clean.
+Take note of the reading and remove the probe, turn it off and clean it.

 By taking equal samples from multiple locations and mixing them together this way you will ensure you get a good average pH reading across the test area.